 I assure hon.
 Members of our expertise and of the way in which we work with other countries.
 For example, I have made several trips to African countries, and at the 2018 conference, with a particular focus on birds, for the first time we brought in people from the Americas.
 I am pleased that we will support one of those regional conferences this year, with that particular focus.

 One of my hon.
 Friends referred to bird trapping in Cyprus.
 The Government take our responsibility to combat wildlife crime in Britain’s overseas territories seriously, which is why we have supported the sovereign base areas administration on the island of Cyprus in its work to counter illegal bird trapping.
-In particular, I thank the Secretary of State for Defence, my right hon.
-Friend the Member for South Staffordshire (Gavin Williamson), who made it a personal pledge when he visited the bases to ensure that it was happening, and the Minister for the Armed Forces, my right hon.
-Friend the Member for Milton Keynes North (Mark Lancaster).
+In particular, I thank my right hon.
+Friends the Secretary of State for Defence who made it a personal pledge when he visited the bases to ensure that it was happening, and the Minister for the Armed Forces.

 In response to the point made by the right hon.
 Member for Delyn (David Hanson), livestock is not wildlife so it is outside the scope of today’s debate, strictly speaking.
 However, I will ask my noble Friend the Minister in the other place to write to him about the questions he asked.
 I will ensure that that happens.